 ngozi_okafor_bw

-Ngozi Okafor is a first-year PhD student in Higher Education at the Institute of Higher Education.
-She earned her bachelor’s with honors in Psychology as well as a master’s cum laude in Organizational & Occupational Psychology.
+Ngozi Okafor is a PhD student in Higher Education at the Institute of Higher Education.
+She earned her bachelor’s degree with honors in Psychology as well as a master’s degree in Organizational & Occupational Psychology.
 She currently serves as a graduate teaching assistant in the Center for Undergraduate Research Opportunities (CURO), a part of the Honors program.
 Her work, exploring educational systems and cultures, has sent her to 34 countries.
-Her research interests in higher education include issues in comparative higher education and factors which influence access, persistence, and success for nontraditional students.
+Her research interests in higher education include issues in comparative higher education and factors that influence access, persistence, and success for nontraditional students.
+In her talk, Ngozi explores how the use of labels and exclusive names can affect student success.

 Michael Thomas